 The job opportunities are shrinking, and the competition is soaring.
-It is not good news if you are a newbie, recently lost your job or pondering to hop for growth.
+It is not good news if you are a newbie, recently lost your job or are pondering a career change.

-Interviewees are always at the receiving end and you being one of them, can’t fathom what is going to be thrown to you at the time of the judgment hour.
-You mostly rely on your luck and the mood of the interviewers.
+Interviewees are always at the receiving end, and you, being one of them, can’t fathom what is going to be thrown at you at the time of judgment.
+You mostly rely on luck and the interviewers’ mood.

-Things may not be under your control, but it doesn’t mean you can’t prepare for it.
+Things may not be under your control, but that doesn’t mean you can’t prepare for them.
 Here are the 19 essential tips to excel in a job interview.

-When you apply for an interview, most of the time, you are aware of the industry and the company.
+When you apply for an interview, you are usually familiar with the industry and the company.
 But awareness is not all.
-You need to dig deep to understand the organization’s values and work culture.
+You need to dig deep to understand the organisation’s values and work culture.

 Study their core competence, vision and their position in the industry.
 Your future will depend on their success.
-You need to know about them not as an obligation but as your necessity.
+You need to know about them not as an obligation but as a necessity.

 2. Keep your Social media Accounts Clean